-To solve such a problem, FEM is a common method.
-In mathematics, FEM can solve partial differential equations under boundary conditions.
-Volt-age is a kind of boundary condition.
+Fig. 1: (a) Geometry that can be approached by analytical solution, (b) Geometry that cannot have an analytical solution To solve such a problem, FEM is a common method.
+In mathematics, FEM can solve pardifferential equations tial under boundarv conditions.
+Volt-age is a kind of boundarv condition.
 That means if the voltage is given, the boundary conditions are known and the FEM problem can be solved.
-So, when we use FEM, the electric field may be calculated from the given voltage.
-In conclusion, one may say that by numerical calculation of electromagnetic fields, when the voltage is viewed as a kind of boundary condition, it is possible to calculate the electric field from the voltage.
-We can select voltage and calculate field by this voltage.
-If the field calculated equals to the local breakdown field strength, the voltage assumed is the solution.
+So, when we use FEM, the electric field mav be calculated from the aiven voltage.
+In conclusion, one may say that by numerical calculation electromagnetic fields. of when the voltage is viewed as a kind of boundary condition, it is possible to calculate the electric field from the voltage.
+We can select voltage and calculate field bv this voltage.
+If the field calculated equals to the local breakdown field strength, voltage assumed is the the solution.
 Thus, an iterative method is suggested, where by continuous trials and adjustments a solution can be found.
 Consequently the steps followed are given below: